open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

-Even though observation events could be reported directly to a backend, in practice this would be infeasible due to the sheer volume of data used in observability systems, and the limited amount of network/cpu telemetry collection resources available for telemetry collection purposes.
+Even though observation events could be reported directly to a backend, in practice this would be infeasible due to the sheer volume of data used in observability systems, and the limited amount of network/CPU resources available for telemetry collection purposes.
 The best example of this is the Histogram metric where raw events are recorded in a compressed format rather than individual timeseries.

 > Note: The above picture shows how one instrument can transform events into
 > more than one type of metric stream.
 There are caveats and nuances for when